andy-goryachev/FxDock/README.md

 # FxDock

-Docking Framework for JavaFX.
+This library was created to provide JavaFX developers with a full-fledged docking framework.

 ![screenshot](https://github.com/andy-goryachev/FxDock/blob/master/screenshots/2016-0521-125006-709.png)

-## About

-This library was created to provide JavaFX developers with a fully functional docking framework.

 ## License